scline/docker-cacti/README.md

 tba

 ### Data Backups
 Included is a backup script that will backup cacti (including settings/plugins), rrd files, and spine.
-This is accomplished by taking a complete copy of the root spine and cacti directory and performing a mysql dump of the cacti database which stores all the settings and device information.
+This is accomplished by taking a complete copy of the root spine and cacti directory and performing a MySQL dump of the cacti database which stores all the settings and device information.
 To manually perform a backup, run the following exec commands:

 ```
 docker exec -it <docker image ID or name> ./backup.sh
 ```

 This will store compressed backups in a tar.gz format within the cacti docker container under /backups directory.
-Its recomended to map this directory using volumes so data is persistant.
+Its recommended to map this directory using volumes so data is persistent.
 By default it only stores 7 most recent backups and will automatically delete older ones, to change this value update `BACKUP_RETENTION` environmental variable with the number of backups you wish to store.

-##### Automatic backups
+##### Automatic backups - !!!Not Working!!!
 The environment variable `BACKUP_TIME` can be altered to have the container automatically backup cacti.
 The value is in days and will kick off at midnight by default.
 By default this is disabled with a value of 0, if you want to further customize backup times edit `configs/crontab.apache` in this repo and rebuild the docker image.

 ## Customization